abbas-pt/ExpoChallenge_AbbasLotfi/README.md

 ### 3. Model weights

-Place your trained detection weights where `dashboard/app.py` expects them (see `MODEL_PATH` near the top of the file), and confirm `dashboard/data.yaml` points at your dataset if you plan to run the in-app benchmark tool.
+Detection weights are already included under [`dashboard/model-weights/`](dashboard/model-weights/), so no separate download is needed.
+Confirm `dashboard/src/app.py`'s `MODEL_PATH` points at the correct file, and that `dashboard/src/data.yaml` points at your dataset if you plan to run the in-app benchmark tool or retrain with `dashboard/src/train.py`.

 ### 4. Calibrate

-Edit `dashboard/config.yaml` to match your physical rig (serial port, trigger line, belt speed, gripper forces, bin capacities) — the shipped values are benchtop test defaults, not production calibration.
+Edit `dashboard/src/config.yaml` to match your physical rig (serial port, trigger line, belt speed, gripper forces, bin capacities) — the shipped values are benchtop test defaults, not production calibration.
 Note that the default serial port format differs by OS:
 - **Windows:** typically `COM3`, `COM4`, etc.
 - **macOS:** typically `/dev/tty.usbmodemXXXX` or `/dev/tty.usbserial-XXXX`.